starters-dev/taiga/README.md

 # Taiga (Project Management Tool) Self-Hosted

-[Focalboard](https://www.focalboard.com) is an open source, self-hosted alternative to Trello, Notion, and Asana.
+[Taiga](https://www.taiga.io) is an open source, self-hosted project management tool.

-This repo is used to configure a Focalboard (Mattermost Boards) in the Cloud (DigitalOcean.com)
+This repo is used to configure Taiga in the Cloud (DigitalOcean.com)

 1. Connect to the remote droplet